You can be functioning—

 That is often where the work begins.

-“I know I need better boundaries, but I still worry about how they’ll land.”
+I know I need better boundaries, but I still have a hard time saying 'no'.

-“I keep ending up in the same kinds of patterns in my relationships.”
+I keep ending up in the same kinds of patterns in my relationships.

 These patterns usually don’t come out of nowhere.

-Therapy can help you slow things down,
+Therapy can help you quiet the noise,